-- 1. Students can take the minor in Academic Orientation in order to facilitate their smooth transfer to a Master's study programme. - 2.
-Any specific arrangements made with one or more universities with respect to the Bachelor's programme in order to facilitate the smooth transfer of students to a university Master's programme are detailed below.
+1. Any specific arrangements made with one or more universities with respect to the Bachelor's programme in order to facilitate the smooth transfer of students to a university Master's programme are detailed below.

 The department has made agreements with the following Master's programmes offered by the University of Tilburg: